What you'll have at the end

 The hosted version is AED 49/month.

-Multi-exchange smart routing, advanced overlays, Lightning, and a browser dashboard — we run the bot for you on managed infrastructure.
+Multi-exchange smart routing, advanced overlays, on-chain smart triggers, and a browser dashboard — we run the bot for you on managed infrastructure.